secureCodeBox/documentation/docs/getting-started/installation.md

 The secureCodeBox is running on Kubernetes.
 To install it you need to use [Helm](https://helm.sh), a package manager for Kubernetes.

+First of all you need to install the secureCodeBox Operator which is responsible for starting all security scans.

 ```bash
 # Add the secureCodeBox Helm Repo
 helm repo add secureCodeBox https://charts.securecodebox.io